camcimahir/cmpm-121-f25-d3-mahircamci/PLAN.md

 - [x] random spawning to new areas (no memory held)
 - [x] Clean up cells that scroll out of view
 - [x] Increase win condition value

+## D3.c

+- [ ] Refactor Data Model for to match with the new memento.
+- [ ] memory management. implement flyweight patterns to remembers cells that have been altered only.